MacroUniverse/SLISCt/README.txt

 Long is 64 bit integer by default, define _USE_Int_AS_LONG macro to use int instead.
 Use Long for vector/matrix index or loop variable etc.
 Types ending with "_I" is const version of that type, used in function argument declarations to indicate input argument.
 Similarly, "_O" means output, "_IO" means both input and output, both of them are just the non-const version of the type.

-By default, functions output arguments can not be any of the input arguments (this is called aliasing).
+Generally, functions output arguments can not be any of the input arguments (this is called aliasing), except for element-wise functions.

 === vector/matrix class template ===
 Constructors: NRvector() for default, NRvector(Long_I n) for vector size, NRvector(Long_I n, const T &a) to specify element as well, NRvector(Long_I n, const T *a) to initialize from array.
 Operator = : Copy-assignment operator has auto resize, self-assignment is forbidden.
 The right hand side can be a scalar.
+Operator [] : for vector, get a reference for the i-th element; for matrix, return a pointer for the second index.
+Operator () : get a reference for the i-th element, in row-major order.
+Operator << : move information;
-Operator [] : get a reference for the i-th element. size() : get the number of elements resize(Long_I) : resize vector, contents are not preserved. resize() does nothing if size doesn't change. resize(NRvector<> v) : resize to the same size of v
+end() : get a reference for the last element. size() : get the number of elements resize(Long_I) : resize vector, contents are not preserved. resize() does nothing if size doesn't change. resize(NRvector<> v) : resize to the same size of v